harissarania/Neptune-Selatan-Oilfield-Portfolio/Waterflooding/README.md

 ![Watercut and Cumulative Oil](Data/watercut_cum_oil.png)

 ## 5. File Directory
-All raw data and generated assets are located in the `Data/` directory:
+All raw data and generated assets are located in the `Data/` and `Figures/` directory:

 ---